Exact Hopfion Vortices in a 3D Heisenberg Ferromagnet

-Various types of Heisenberg exchange Hamiltonians for interacting spins describing a number of magnetic materials are storehouses of solitons \cite{kosevich}.
+Various types of Heisenberg exchange models for interacting spins describing a number of magnetic materials are storehouses of solitons \cite{kosevich}.
 In the static case of the classical continuum version, a normalized spin configuration at any point $\mathbf{r}$ in physical space is described by a {\it unit} vector field $\mathbf{S}(\mathbf{r})$.
 Clearly, the tip of such a spin vector lies on a $2$-sphere $S^2$, irrespective of the spatial dimension in which it exists.
-In 2D, the topological solitons are the well known magnetic skyrmions, which are classified by an integer topological invariant $Q = (1/4 \pi)\iint \mathbf{S} \cdot (\partial_{x}\mathbf{S} \times \partial_{y}\mathbf{S})\, dx \, dy$, called the winding number \cite{rajaraman}.
+In 2D, the topological solitons are the well known magnetic skyrmions.
+These are classified by an integer topological invariant (Pontryagin charge) $Q = (1/4 \pi)\iint \mathbf{S} \cdot (\partial_{x}\mathbf{S} \times \partial_{y}\mathbf{S})\, dx \, dy$, called the winding number \cite{rajaraman}, characterizing the second homotopy group $\pi_{2}(S^2) =Z$.
 First studied in 1975 by Belavin and Polyakov \cite{belavin} in the context of 2D isotropic ferromagnets, they have been investigated theoretically in other magnetic models by several authors.
-They have also been observed experimentally in many types of 2D magnetic materials.
+They have also been observed experimentally in many types of 2D magnetic materials \cite{reviews}.
 The possible role of magnetic skyrmions as bits to store information in future computer technology has been suggested \cite{reviews}.